alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 the further back in time one goes, simply because there were fewer users.
-Similarly, as data citations become more commonplace, what we might consider a significantly high citation count today may seem, in raw numbers, to be relatively low in future.
+Similarly, as data citations become more commonplace, what we might consider a significantly high citation count today may seem, in raw numbers, to be relatively low in future [@thelwall2013daw].

 Over such long timescales, changes in understanding can also play a part, with some works being ignored for many years before becoming highly influential.
 In such circumstances, impact metrics may give an underestimate of the importance of a work, due to it having to 'catch up' with the impact accrued by other works published at the same time.
-In investigating possible correlations between altmetrics and citation rates, Thelwall [@thelwall2013daw] explores some of the ways in which time is a factor when interpreting scores.

 Tips for raising research data impact
 =====================================